OpenTechSchool/python-flask/core/form-submission.md

 		<input type="submit" value="Signup"></input>
 	</form>

-Place this form inside the `<body>` section of the landing page.
+Place this form inside the `<body>` section of `index.html`.
 You can fiddle around a bit to get it in the place you want.

 # Python route